kleros/erc-792/docs/implementing-an-arbitrator.rst

     :lines: 1-5,17-25

-We set arbitration fee to ``0.1 ether`` and appeal fee to an astronomic amount which can't be afforded.
+We set the arbitration fee to ``0.1 ether`` and the appeal fee to an astronomical amount which can't be afforded.
 So in practice, we disabled appeal, for simplicity.
-We made costs constant, again, for sake of simplicity of this tutorial.
+We made costs constant, again, for the sake of simplicity of this tutorial.

 Next, we need a data structure to keep track of disputes: